 In order to alleviate this problem, they subcontracted three outside pressing plants (Columbia, RCA and Decca) to also press the new album.
 This enabled Capitol to push up the release date of "Beatles '65" by two weeks.
-The album hit the stores on December 15th, which was just in time for last-minute Christmas shopping.
-So if Beatles fans of 1964 didn't get the double-documentary album "The Beatles' Story" for Christmas, they got the long awaited "Beatles '65."
-Or both.
+The album hit the stores on December 15th, 1964, which was just in time for last-minute Christmas shopping.
+So if Beatles fans of 1964 didn't get the documentary double album "The Beatles' Story" for Christmas, they got the long awaited "Beatles '65."
+Or both!

 Make-Up Of The Album

-In order to save the record label mechanical license fees, Capitol decided for the third time to limit the track selection to eleven songs, differing from the fourteen tracks that EMI was striving for each British Beatles album release.
+In order to save the record label mechanical license fees, Capitol decided for the third time to limit the track selection to eleven songs, differing from the fourteen tracks that EMI was striving for on each British Beatles album release.
 American consumers at the time weren't the wiser and were happy to have new product, thinking they were hearing the absolute latest The Beatles had to offer.

-Side One of "Beatles '65" needn't be too imaginative as it consisted of the first six tracks of the British "Beatles For Sale" album.
+Side One of "Beatles '65" didn't need too much imagination since it consisted of the first six tracks of the British "Beatles For Sale" album.
 Side Two was where some forethought took place.
 Dexter started and ended the side with Carl Perkins numbers from Side Two of the British album, which left six songs over for future release.
 "Eight Days A Week," which started off Side Two of the British album, was a particular favorite because of its commercial appeal.
 Capitol earmarked it for the next single, which didn't arrive in the stores until February 15th, 1965.

 Dexter also kept in mind one leftover track from the British "A Hard Day's Night" album that hadn't been on a US album as of yet.
 "I'll Be Back" finally found its place in the homes of American Beatles fans on this album.
 Then we had the recently released single which was beginning its ride to the top of the Billboard Hot 100, namely "I Feel Fine" and "She's A Woman."
 Although they weren't on this new British album, they were excellent additions to the American album.

 Recording The Album